 The program invites young musicians, songwriters and poets between the ages of 12-18 to gather in small groups to work on the craft of songwriting.
 A professional and established local songwriter will be the mentor for the duration of the class.

-Over ten weeks, each hour and a half long session will be broken up into:
+Over eight weeks, each hour and a half long session will be broken up into:

 a) listening to and analyzing the forms and structure of songs, old and new

 b) overview of basic chord forms and musical key concepts

 c) group writing and techniques for idea development.
 Technology and how it can assist with the songwriting process.

 d) individuals will bring in ideas for friendly feedback from the mentor and group.

 The goal is to create at least two complete songs each which will either be performed by the individual, group, or the mentor at a community coffee house near the end of the program.
 Participants who successfully complete the program can receive extended performance and participation opportunities through CityFolk Festival, Marvest, and RBC Bluesfest.